TeddyRandby/clide/README.md

 ```
 Similar to tools like *NEXT* or *Sveltekit*, the brackets in the path let Clide know that the scripts under it need an argument with that name.
 No matter how you capitalize the argument, clide will always supply the script with a variable in all lowercase.
 Now run `clide`.
 You should be prompted to provide a value for the argument `person`.
 Type in a value and press enter!

+It can also be useful to have default values for these sorts of text inputs.
+To do this, add a bash script with the same name as that parameter (no extension).
+The output of this script will be piped directly into the paramter.

 ### Passing Select Arguments
 Sometimes instead of having the user type in a string, you want to give them an option from a list.
 Clide has that too!
 Lets see it in action.
 ```